Treatment for Schizophrenia

 Diagnosing and Treating Schizophrenia

-A specialized doctor, such as one of our Orange County psychiatrists, can help diagnose schizophrenia and develop an effective treatment plan.
+A specialized doctor, such as a psychiatrist, can help diagnose schizophrenia and develop an effective treatment plan.
 Since schizophrenia is a life-long condition, these treatment plans should be managed well.

 There are various causes that have been put forth by psychiatrists.
 Genetic inheritance seems to play a large role in developing the condition.
 A chemical imbalance of neurotransmitters in the brain have also been linked to schizophrenia, including serotonin and dopamine.
 Other environmental factors and drug usage (mainly marijuana and hallucinogens) can also exasperate the condition.